Rovereto: History

-The town in the 20th century (the Novecento) was recognized as a Peace Town for its Courtois origin and because of its colossal bell dedicated to the fallen people of the "Grande Guerra".
+The town in the 20th century (the Novecento) was recognized as a Peace Town for its Courtois origin and because of its bell dedicated to the fallen people of the "Grande Guerra".
 A university organized around the theme, is actually not only a mere representation of a witness.
 We might say that the structure of this town has constitutional de-tensive equilibrium, of a pragmatic strategy of the forces it is possible as resistance, far from being a method to reduce conflicts by themselves.
 A tensive weight, in favour of which, to quote Luciano Anceschi, is placed the torsions of our Baroque rediscovery of the translation ideas that enrich languages, guides the Italian lexicon to be reflective and transparent in its style and town planning.
 Within this frame some of our most famous physicists studied here as Ivo Modena.

 Geography

 This city is east of Riva del Garda (at the north-western corner of Lake Garda).
 Rovereto is the main city of the Vallagarina district.

 The town is located at the southern edge of the Italian Alps, near the Dolomites.
 It is bordered by Monte Cengialto (686 m above sea level) to the east.